 - Online courses and tools.
 Thanks to the internet, you can now have a regular Skype class without leaving your living room or office.
 Digital tools also offer flexibility for busy people and those not ready for a daily or weekly commitment.
 You can browse online language courses or get started with some of the best language learning apps.

 - Self-study.
 Teaching yourself a language offers the most flexibility but the least guidance.
 For many, relying on language learning blogs, YouTube and good old-fashioned books is the way to go.

 - A combination of these approaches.
 For most learners, mixing and matching these approaches is just right, and FluentU is a great resource for accomplishing this.

 With the wealth of options available today, it would seem almost silly to limit yourself to one approach or another.
 What follows are a couple examples of how you can mix and match language learning approaches to meet your needs.

 Example 1: Shoestring Student Budget

-You’re a young, broke college student with a zero dollar language learning budget, just like I was when I started learning languages, and you want to learn a language or two to prep for your post-graduation backpacking trip.
+You’re a young, broke college student with a zero dollar language learning budget, just like I was when I started learning languages, and you want to explore how to learn a language or two to prep for your post-graduation backpacking trip.

 You’ve never learned a language before, so you’re not quite sure which systems of language trip you up, but your spelling in English or your mother language is not the best, and you have no idea what the past participle form of anything is.